harvesthill/reddit-wiki-archive/steroids/index/subreddit_rules.md

 **A:** We would, in all fairness, have to allow the source to defend themselves.
 This leads to a proliferation of sources in the sub, profiteering and drama.

 **Q**: Why can't we post commonly known brand names?

-**A:** Brand names allow quick access to a source.
+**A**: Brand names allow quick access to a source.
 We do not differentiate between what is a Pharma brand name and what is a UGL brand name for the same reason.
 This includes blends (pre workout or not), pro-hormones, and designer steroids.
 Please use the compound's chemical name ("generic name") or chemical structure, if necessary. (eg: Tren No Ester, Test No Ester, Epistane / 2a,3a-epithio-17a-methyl-5a-androstan-17b-ol, Sdrol, Msten, DMZ, Testosterone Undecanoate.)

-**A:** [HGH brand names](/r/steroids/wiki/growth_hormone#wiki_hgh_brands_list) are One of the only exceptions to this rule.
+**A:** [HGH brand names](/r/steroids/wiki/growth_hormone#wiki_hgh_brands_list) are one of the only exceptions to this rule.
 The other only other exception being any FDA approved medication.
 They are considered ubiquitous and fine to mention.

 **A:** This leads to shill-type advertising posts, "Is my brand of Tren a good deal?
 10ml @ 100mg / mL for $60 per!"
-Quick search on brand name, find the source with the sale and purchase.
+Quick search on brand name, find the source with the sale, and purchase.

 **Q:** What if the source/brand/lab is private or even no longer around?
-A:** No, you still may not discuss the source in any shape or form.
+**A:** No, you still may not discuss the source in any shape or form.

-**Q:** I see that we can't make comments "fishing" for sources.
-What does that mean?
+**Q:** I see that we can't make comments "*fishing*" for sources.
+What the heck does that mean?

 **A:** The expression ("fishing") is mostly used by people trying to "fish" for compliments.
 Think a hot chick saying "I'm so ugly" or "I'm so fat" and the responses they get that tell them how hot they are or whatever, they went into it with the goal of a specific response.
 "Fishing" for sources is doing things like saying you don't know where to find things in a way that makes it sound as though you are inviting people to tell you -- This is common with people who are familiar enough with the rules to know they can't outright ask for sources / brands / etc. so they try to do it in ways that are more vague.